 * Indexes down: Dow 0.78 pct, S&P 0.65 pct, Nasdaq 0.67 pct (Updates to open)

 By Tanya Agrawal

-Feb 5 (Reuters) - U.S. stocks looked set to open lower on Monday as rising bond yields continued to fuel the selloff in equities and hints of inflation pickup triggered concerns that the Federal Reserve might have to raise interest rates more quickly.
+Feb 5 (Reuters) - U.S. stocks opened sharply lower on Monday as rising bond yields continued to fuel the selloff in equities and hints of inflation pickup triggered concerns that the Federal Reserve might have to raise interest rates more quickly.

 The yield on 10-year U.S. Treasury debt hit a four-year high of 2.885 percent, having jumped almost 7 basis points on Friday.

 Rising bond yields mean higher borrowing cost for companies and an alternative investment option for traders.